tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Mandatory Cipher Suites

 In the absence of an application profile standard specifying otherwise, a TLS-compliant application MUST implement the cipher suite [TODO:Needs to be selected](https://github.com/tlswg/tls13-spec/issues/32).
-(See {{the-cipher-suite}} for the definition).
+(See {{the-cipher-suite}} for the definition.)

 #  Application Data Protocol